 Many homeowners go solar due to the potential to save huge amounts of money by producing their own electricity.
-Few homeowners however, consider the potential savings that come with making their homes more energy efficient.
+Few homeowners, however, consider the potential savings that come with making their homes more energy efficient.
 In fact, making your home more energy efficient prior to installing solar panels can lead to your home needing a smaller sized solar system.
-This in turn would mean that you wind up saving a lot more money.
-As an experienced solar company on Long Island we recommend that homeowners have a professional energy audit conducted prior to installing solar on there home with the goal of knowing exactly which appliances in their home are consuming the most energy.
+This, in turn, would mean that you wind up saving a lot more money.
+As an experienced solar company on Long Island, we recommend that homeowners have a professional energy audit conducted prior to installing solar on their home, with the goal of knowing exactly which appliances in their home are consuming the most energy.

-Once a homeowner installs solar on their home the need for energy efficiency is still a major factor to consider.
-In fact homeowners who make their homes more energy efficient following a solar installation can actually wind up having excess solar energy that they can sell back to the power utility.
-On flip side of the coin, if a homeowner adds significant appliances and electrical devices that increase power consumption following the installation of solar panels there existing solar system may no longer cover all of their electric bills.
+Once a homeowner installs solar on their home, the need for energy efficiency is still a major factor to consider.
+In fact, homeowners who make their homes more energy efficient following a solar installation can actually wind up having excess solar energy that they can sell back to the power utility.
+On the flip side of the coin, if a homeowner adds significant appliances and electrical devices that increase power consumption following the installation of solar panels, there existing solar system may no longer cover all of their electric bills.

 One effective strategy that homeowners can utilize to ensure that they install a solar system that will accommodate their electrical needs for years to come is to incorporate a solar system that features consumption monitoring technology.
-Currently Enphase is the only company on the market that offers solar monitoring technology that not only tracks system energy production but also household energy consumption.
-By choosing to go with an Enphase system homeowners are now able to not only see how much energy their solar panels are producing, but also how much energy their home is consuming.
+Currently, Enphase is the only company on the market that offers solar monitoring technology that not only tracks system energy production but also household energy consumption.
+By choosing to go with an Enphase system, homeowners are now able to not only see how much energy their solar panels are producing but also how much energy their home is consuming.
 The real beauty of the Enphase system is that if homeowners are able to track and monitor their electrical consumption, they can ensure that their electrical usage falls within the parameters of the production their solar array generates.